Once seen, lexicological sexist hypocrisy cannot be unseen.

 And so I learn.
 The original aim of motherfucker was to demean its target, with origins in the classic “your momma” insult trope.
 Embedded in its use is an assumption that the absolute opposite of the most-interesting-man-in-the-world is the man who fucks his own mother.

 I learn more.
 The phrase began to lose its shock as a vulgarism in the countercultural 1960s according to the absolute authority of Wikipedia.
 Kurt Vonnegut got things going when he put it in the mouth of one of the soldiers in Slaughterhouse Five, causing an angry backlash among librarians and mothers.
 His response was entertaining: “Ever since that word was published, way back in 1969, children have been attempting to have intercourse with their mothers.
 When it will stop no one knows.”
+Kudos to Vonnegut and others at the forefront of the battle for assuring cultural accuracy in literary dialogue.

-Over the years, Vonnegut-style usage morphed and today there’s no shortage of motherfucker in the artistic world, particularly music lyrics and videos.
+Over the years, Vonnegut-style usage morphed and today there’s no shortage of motherfucker in the artistic world, especially music lyrics and videos.
 Simultaneously, it gained currency in everyday language to both call out poorly behaving individuals and as a means of expressing anger.
 For example, last night my husband could not get a video to play on his laptop and he snarled, motherfucker!
 In addition to venting technology frustration, this type of usage is high during rush-hour traffic.

 While still an insult, its shock has worn off somewhat coincident with its massive usage.
 Today, it seems the phrase is used in relatively equal parts as an insult, to express anger or frustration, or to telegraph a hip/radical/anti-authoritarian posture.